Three years ago, if you asked someone about Flutter, they would probably look out the window and point to a small bird flying.

 The landscape of cross-platform app development has never been the same.
 Flutter took on heavyweights such as React Native and has been rapidly racing to the top spot in the “best cross-platform app development kit.”

-As we write this piece in 2020, there are hundreds of developers out there building a host of apps using Flutter, all with the aim of getting to the top of the App charts.
+As we write this piece, there are hundreds of developers out there building a host of apps using Flutter, all with the aim of getting to the top of the App charts.

 So in this article, we take a look at: